hugodmn/keyboard_trackpad.github.io/README.md

 # Handwritten Letters Recognizer

-A web-based application built to assist children in learning to write letters and digits.
-The application utilizes the power of ONNX.js to run a trained machine learning model directly in the browser to predict handwritten inputs.

 | | |
 |:--|:--|
 | **A web-based application built to assist children in learning to write letters and digits.** The application utilizes the power of ONNX.js to run a trained machine learning model directly in the browser to predict handwritten inputs. | ![App Screenshot](images/webapp.png) |